MogensenJesse/image-optimizer/DOCUMENTATION.md

 - **Improved Startup Experience**: Pre-warming the sidecar eliminates cold start delays
 - **Equivalent Performance**: For large batches, performance remains excellent due to Sharp's internal worker threads

+#### Memory-Mapped File Communication
+The most recent architectural improvement replaced command-line parameter passing with memory-mapped files:

+- **Zero-Copy Performance**: Near zero-copy performance for large data transfers
+- **Increased Batch Size**: Batch processing limit increased from 75 to 500 images
+- **Removed Command Line Limitations**: Eliminated the 8,191 character Windows command line limit
+- **Sequential Access Optimization**: Uses memory advice hints to optimize for sequential read patterns
+- **Proper Resource Management**: Careful handling of memory-mapped resources with explicit cleanup
+- **Cross-Platform Support**: Implementation designed to work consistently across Windows, macOS, and Linux

-This change demonstrates how understanding the full stack (from Rust to Node.js to Sharp's internals) led to a more efficient architecture that is both simpler to maintain and more resource-efficient while maintaining high performance.
+These evolutionary changes demonstrate how understanding the full stack (from Rust to Node.js to Sharp's internals) led to a more efficient architecture that is both simpler to maintain and more resource-efficient while maintaining high performance.